-Cost cost and Schedule Checklist (√) Ensure these items are completed prior to submitting to Caltrans Use the Fiscal Year 2023-24 template provided (do not alter the template) List all tasks with the same title as stated in the Scope of Work Include task numbers in proper sequencing, consistent with the Scope of Work Exclude sub-task numbers and sub-headings Exclude tasks for project management and/or staff/consultant coordination; these activities should be spread among relevant tasks Task 01 is a required task.
+Cost and Schedule Checklist (√) Ensure these items are completed prior to submitting to Caltrans Use the Fiscal Year 2024-25 template provided (do not alter the template) List all tasks with the same title as stated in the Scope of Work Include task numbers in proper sequencing, consistent with the Scope of Work Exclude sub-task numbers and sub-headings Exclude tasks for project management and/or staff/consultant coordination; these activities should be spread among relevant tasks Task 01 is a required task.
 It must be titled "Project Administration", it cannot exceed 5% of the grant amount requested, and only the grantee and recipient(s) can charge against this Task.
-This Task must only include the following activities and deliverables: Project kick-off meeting between the grantee and Caltrans at the start of the grant Invoicing and quarterly reporting to Caltrans DBE Reporting (federal grants only) Include Task 02 for procurement of consultants, if consultants are needed.
-This task is for the grantee and sub-recipient(s) only.
-Complete all budget columns as appropriate: Total Cost, Grant Amount, Local Cash Match, and if applicable, Local In-Kind Match Ensure the correct minimum local match amount, calculated as a percentage of the total project cost (grant plus local match), is provided Use the Local Match Calculator to ensure the total Local Match amount meets the minimum required Local Match for the specified Grant Category Include a grant amount for each Task (excluding Tasks 01 and 02) Identify if a Tapered Local Match approach will be used, which allows grantees to verequired local match ratio over the life of the grant contract.
-Grantee agrees to sat local match amount by the contract expiration date.
+This Task must only include the following activities and deliverables: • Project kick-off meeting between the grantee and Caltrans at the start of the grant • Invoicing and quarterly reporting to Caltrans • DBE Reporting (federal grants only) Include Task 02 for procurement of consultants, if consultants are needed.
+This task is for the arantee and sub-recipient(s) only .
+Complete all budget columns as appropriate: Total Cost, Grant Amount, Local Cash Match, and if applicable, Local In-Kind Match Ensure the correct minimum local match amount, calculated as a percentage of the total project cost (grant plus local match), is provided Use the Local Match Calculator to ensure the total Local Match amount meets the minimum required Local Match for the specified Grant Category Include a grant amount for each Task (excluding Tasks 01 and 02) Identify if a Tapered Local Match approach will be used, which allows grantees to vary the required local match ratio over the life of the grant contract.
+Grantee agrees to satisfy the total local match amount by the contract expiration date.
 Identify the estimated indirect cost rate if indirect costs will be reimbursed.
 If FY 2023-24 indirect cost rates are not available, the rate will be an estimate based on the currently approved rate.
 Include a best estimate of the amount of time needed to complete each task State a realistic total cost for each task based on the work that will be completed Use only whole dollars in the financial information fields.
-No rounding up ordown and no cents.
-Start the timeframe at the beginning of the grant period (July 2023 for MPO/RTPAs; November 2023 for non-MPO/RTPAs) Extend the timeframe to the end of the grant period (Project end dates differ based on applicant type (MPO/RTPA or non-MPO/RTPA) and type of funds (State or federal) (See Grant Application Guide, Chapter 9.2, for more details)
+No rounding up or down and no cents.
+Start the timeframe at the beginning of the grant period (November 2024) Extend the timeframe to the end of the grant period (June 2027)